WMTJ

-WMTJ (channel 40), branded on-air as Sistema TV, is a PBS member television station serving San Juan, Puerto Rico that is licensed to Fajardo.
-The station is owned by Ana G. Méndez University.
-WMTJ's studios are located in San Juan, and its transmitter is located in the El Yunque National Forest.
+WMTJ (channel 40), branded Sistema TV, is a PBS member television station licensed to Fajardo, Puerto Rico, serving the U.S. territory.
+The station is owned by Ana G. Méndez University (UAGM).
+WMTJ's studios are located on UAGM's main campus in the Cupey district of San Juan, and its transmitter is located in the El Yunque National Forest.

-WMTJ has one full-service satellite: WQTO, virtual channel 26 (digital channel 19), in Ponce.
+WMTJ has one full-service satellite: WQTO (channel 26) in Ponce.
 WMTJ's digital signal was not on the air until a few months before the transition deadline.
-Installation of a digital transmitter for WMTJ had been difficult as the transmitter site is located in a remote tropical forest on national park land, requiring USDA Forest Service approvals of any new transmission tower.
+Installation of a digital transmitter for WMTJ had been difficult as the transmitter site is located in a remote tropical forest on federally owned land, requiring USDA Forest Service approvals of any new transmission tower.